Posted: May 25 2022

 Myopia Treatment

-At Health Partners optical, our optometrists are experienced and trained in the treatment and management of myopia.
+At Health Partners Optical, our optometrists are experienced and trained in the treatment and management of myopia.
 They will talk you through management options available and tailor treatment strategies to ensure the best approach is undertaken for each individual.

 1. Eye Exam – undergoing regular eye tests is the first step to detect or confirm changes in your current prescription.